iCharlesHu/swift-experimental-subprocess/README.md

     body: (@escaping (Execution<Output, Error>, StandardInputWriter) async throws -> Result) ) async throws -> ExecutionResult<Result> where Output.OutputType == Void, Error.OutputType == Void

-/// Run a executable with given parameters and a custom closure
-/// to manage the running subprocess' lifetime, discard its
-/// standard error and write to its standard input via `StandardInputWriter`
-/// - Parameters:
-///   - executable: The executable to run.
-///   - arguments: The arguments to pass to the executable.
-///   - environment: The environment in which to run the executable.
-///   - workingDirectory: The working directory in which to run the executable.
-///   - platformOptions: The platform specific options to use
-///     when running the executable.
-///   - output:How to handle executable's standard output
-///   - body: The custom execution body to manually control the running process
-/// - Returns a ExecutableResult type containing the return value
-///     of the closure.
-public func run<Result, Output: OutputProtocol>(
-    _ executable: Executable,
-    arguments: Arguments = [],
-    environment: Environment = .inherit,
-    workingDirectory: FilePath? = nil,
-    platformOptions: PlatformOptions = PlatformOptions(),
-    output: Output,
-    isolation: isolated (any Actor)? = #isolation,
-    body: (@escaping (Execution<Output, DiscardedOutput>, StandardInputWriter) async throws -> Result) ) async throws -> ExecutionResult<Result> where Output.OutputType == Void

-/// Run a executable with given parameters and a custom closure
-/// to manage the running subprocess' lifetime, discard its
-/// standard error and write to its standard input via `StandardInputWriter`
-/// - Parameters:
-///   - executable: The executable to run.
-///   - arguments: The arguments to pass to the executable.
-///   - environment: The environment in which to run the executable.
-///   - workingDirectory: The working directory in which to run the executable.
-///   - platformOptions: The platform specific options to use
-///     when running the executable.
-///   - output:How to handle executable's standard output
-///   - body: The custom execution body to manually control the running process
-/// - Returns a ExecutableResult type containing the return value
-///     of the closure.
-public func run<Result>(
-    _ executable: Executable,
-    arguments: Arguments = [],
-    environment: Environment = .inherit,
-    workingDirectory: FilePath? = nil,
-    platformOptions: PlatformOptions = PlatformOptions(),
-    isolation: isolated (any Actor)? = #isolation,
-    body: (@escaping (Execution<SequenceOutput, DiscardedOutput>, StandardInputWriter) async throws -> Result) ) async throws -> ExecutionResult<Result>

-// MARK: - Configuration Based
 /// Run a executable with given parameters specified by a `Configuration`
 /// - Parameters:
 ///   - configuration: The `Subprocess` configuration to run.